-These squishy soft rolls will truly make your heart happy with their gooey brown sugar and spice filling, encased in the light, tender dough.
-This Asian milk bread creates the perfect chewy cinnamon roll texture and the technique will change your world.
+These squishy soft cinnamon rolls will truly make your heart happy with their gooey brown sugar and spice filling, encased in the light, tender dough.
+The Asian milk bread dough base creates the perfect chewy cinnamon roll texture and the technique will change your world.

 You'll never need another cinnamon roll recipe.
 It's a promise!